Quick facts

 - Remove leaf litter and brush, especially from buffer areas where the lawn borders grassy, brushy areas.

-- You may be able to reduce the number of ticks near your home by reducing the number of deer that are nearby, although this usually very challenging.
+- You may be able to reduce the number of ticks near your home by reducing the number of deer that are nearby, although this is usually very challenging.

 - Do not encourage deer into your yard by feeding them.